nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Saving data

 1. Dealing with missing/corrupted data files
-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+   1. Edit the `userdata.json` or `addressbook.json` to have erroneous values.
+   2. When this happens, just delete the files and start on a fresh file, or you can try to salvage it by trying to ascertain the bug.

 ## **Appendix: Effort**